Hassenelahi/A03/README.md

 7. To make your repository into a live website, go to the settings in the repository and click on "pages"
 8. Choose a theme and your repository will become a live website with a url

+Tutorial on how to set up Webstorm:
+1.

 Glossary Terms:

 Branch -  A branch is essentially is a unique set of code changes with a unique name.
 Each repository can have one or more branches.